niacin (nicotinic acid) (cont.)

 Take the missed dose as soon as you remember.
 Be sure to take the missed dose with food if you normally take your niacin dose with a meal or snack.

-If it is almost time for your next dose, skip the missed dose and take the medicine at your next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-Overdose symptoms may include nausea, dizziness, itching, vomiting, upset stomach, and flushing.
+Overdose symptoms may include nausea, dizziness, itching, vomiting, upset stomach, and flushing (warmth, redness, or tingly feeling).

 What should I avoid while taking niacin ?